Frequently Asked Questions

 Can I choose a roommate who is not a Scholar?

 Yes!
-Just know, you and your requested roommate must mutually choose one another on your Housing Portal, and the roommate you select will be joining you in the Cal Poly Scholars residential learning community.
-The more, the merrier!
+Just know, you and your requested roommate must mutually choose one another on your Housing Portal and the same residential learning community (preferably the Year 1 Cal Poly Scholars Residential Learning Community).

 What is UNIV 100?